When are your services?

 What are the priorities of your congregation in living out the Christian life?

 Our main priority is helping each member of our congregation grow is his/her Christian faith.
 This involves both inner growth, developing a deeper spiritual connection to God, and outer growth, serving the parish and the larger community.
 For a fuller understanding of the Christian priorities of our congregation, please contact the Rector.

 The Episcopal Church is the presence of the Anglican Communion in the United States.
 Our basic theological beliefs are summarized by the Nicene Creed.
 For more detail on the official positions of the Church, please see the website of the National Church.

 What should I expect from the services?

 Eucharistic services at St. Marks follow Rite II from the Book of Common Prayer.
-During the late service on Sundays, hymns are interspersed throughout the service.
-The Space service is designed to be more contemplative.
-Thus, it is held by candlelight and leaves much of its time to silence, in order to foster a meditative mood.
+During the second service on Sundays, hymns are interspersed throughout the service.

 I am new to the Episcopal Church.
 How can I learn more?